hmijail/drum/README.md

 * ⌛️ : This element finished as Out of Resources.
 * ❌ : This element explicitly failed verification.
 * ❗️ : This element had *both* successful and failed/OoR results.
 Note that purely successful results are not highlighted because they're the hoped default; but fliflopping results merit extra attention.
 According to the Dafny team (link XXX), as long as there is a successful result, the goal should be to stabilize it to remove the failures – as opposed to discarding the success because of the failures.
+* ❓ : This element had a single success across all iterations.
+It's probably prioritary to stabilize its success.
+* ⛔️ : This element was excluded from the plot on request.

 IA mode distribution plots contain 2 tables.
 The first one is equivalent to the one just described, only applied to the individual ABs.
 The second table shows the summary data at the member level, still in IA mode.